february 10, 2022 – september 5, 2022

 THE ART OF THE BRICK, THE WORLD’S LARGEST DISPLAY OF LEGO® ART, MAKES CHICAGO DEBUT AT MUSEUM OF SCIENCE AND INDUSTRY

-CHICAGO (Feb.10, 2022) - The Art of the Brick, a captivating exhibition, featuring over 100 incredible works of art made from millions of LEGO® bricks, is set to make its Chicago debut at the Museum of Science and Industry on February 10, 2022.
+CHICAGO (Feb.10, 2022) - The Art of the Brick, a captivating exhibition, featuring over 100 incredible works of art made from millions of LEGO® bricks, is set to make its Chicago debut at the Griffin Museum of Science and Industry on February 10, 2022.
 Tickets are currently available for this critically acclaimed collection of creative and inspiring pieces by renowned contemporary artist Nathan Sawaya.

 Sawaya's original pieces and reimagined world-famous art masterpieces on display in the exhibition include: